nesterrovv/c-course/README.md

 Both labs are uploaded.
 Read local README file for more information.

 This repository represents my progress in this course.
-Will be updated in the case of a teacher's verdict that edits are needed.
-I hope this doesn't happen :)
+Course solution & both lab works are checked by a teacher.
+My mark for this course is A. That's why I hope these solutions can help you to do your tasks too.
+Good luck!